How Weighted Blankets Can Help Restless Legs Syndrome

 Restless Legs Syndrome affects more people than type 2 diabetes.
 Despite being a common health condition, it is unheard of by a majority of people, even those suffering from it.

-Though nearly 12 million Americans suffer from Restless Legs Syndrome, there’s still a lack of knowledge and awareness about this curious sleep disorder.
+Though nearly 5 to 15% Canadians suffer from Restless Legs Syndrome, there’s still a lack of knowledge and awareness about this curious sleep disorder.
 A nemesis of sleep, rest, and nightly peace of mind, RLS is a neurological disorder that impacts our senses and motion.

 But what causes it?
 And what are some natural ways to fight off the frustrating feelings that come with it?
 We’ll examine what we know about RLS, and give you our best tips to relieve the restless sensations and get better sleep, the natural way.
 (Hint: a weighted blanket is the perfect place to start!)